Postdoctoral Fellows

 Maureen has worked with the autistic community for many years, both in research and clinical settings.
 During her undergraduate studies at the University of Wisconsin-Madison, she worked as a research assistant at the Waisman Center’s Child Emotion Research Lab.
 Prior to joining the NDL, she completed a post-baccalaureate research fellowship at the Yale Child Study Center’s Social and Affective Neuroscience of Autism Laboratory.
 She then worked with the NDL as a research coordinator before beginning her graduate studies.

-Maureen is interested in understanding the neurocognitive and psycholinguistic mechanisms that underly complex language differences in individuals with autism, their family members, and individual with related developmental disabilities.
+Maureen is interested in understanding the neurocognitive and psycholinguistic mechanisms that underly complex language differences in autistic individuals, their family members, and individual with related developmental disabilities.

 Maureen hopes to build a career as a pediatric neuropsychologist at an academic medical center, where she can make meaningful contributions to research while simultaneously serving families through clinical practice.